KayeleePaulino/codepath_homework/README.md

 <img src="2022-11-03 02-32-34.gif">

 * You may find a few other.
-For example, ifyou change the id to 11, you can find a former employe named Lazy.
+For example, if you change the id to 11, you can find a former employe named Lazy.

 <img src="Screenshot 2022-11-03 023818.png">